 There are three data components that contribute to the log-likelihood function - the total catch data, the length-frequency data and the tagging data.
-The observed total catch data are assumed to be unbiased and relatively precise, with the SD of residuals on the log scale being 0.07.
+The observed total catch data are assumed to be unbiased and precise, with the SD of residuals on the log scale being 0.001 (penalty 100000).